wcole3/2Dot_Xcode/README.md

 3) Added SOUND!!
 4) Changed timing system from countdown to countup, now every run will finish, but not everyone gets on the leaderboard!
 5) Some texture updates
-6) Red checker board tile now cause the dots to swell in size making navigation much more difficult
+6) Red checkerboard tile now causes the dots to swell in size making navigation much more difficult

 This was written using the SDL, SDL_IMG, and SDL_TTF libs and compiled using xCode for mac.
 The raw C++ files and headers are also given